beakerbrowser/homebase/README.md

 dat://1f968afe867f06b0d344c11efc23591c7f8c5fb3b4ac938d6000f330f6ee2a03/
 ```

-#### dats.*.name

-The name of the Dat archive.
-Sets a subdomain relative to the "web api" domain, similar to the way that [Hashbase](https://hashbase.io) does.
-Must be unique on the Homebase instance.

 #### dats.*.domains

 Additional domains of the Dat archive.
 Can be a string or a list of strings.
 Each string should be a domain name.
 Example values: